opensearch-project/documentation-website/_security/configuration/index.md

 For more information about disabling the Security plugin, see [Disable security]({{site.url}}{{site.baseurl}}/security/configuration/disable-enable-security/).

-The Security plugin has several default users, roles, action groups, permissions, and settings for OpenSearch Dashboards that use kibana in their names.
-We will change these names in a future release.
+The Security plugin has several default users, roles, action groups, permissions, and settings for OpenSearch Dashboards that contain "Kibana" in their names.
+We will change these names in a future version.
 {: .note }

 For a full list of `opensearch.yml` Security plugin settings, Security plugin settings, see [Security settings]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/security-settings/).